nekinci/sea/readme.md

 Note that: Only tested on arm64_macos.
 In other architectures or OS may happens unexpected behaviours.

-Here is example codes written in sea, until I write documentation the code will help, I hope.
+Here are example codes written in sea, until I write documentation the code will help, I hope.

 ### Hello world Application
 ```kotlin